CopyPastaOfficial/CopyPasta/production.md

 - put icon to sfx archive in "icon and text" tab

-- put start_copypasta.exe at command to run after extraction
+- put launcher.exe at command to run after extraction

-## don't forget to add a copy of copypasta.exe in release files
+## don't forget to add a copy of copypasta_files.zip in release files